AGA Attempts to Stop Unregulated Offshore SportsbooksGeneral NewsLegal

 Thoughts from the Bill Miller Regarding Offshore Sportsbooks

-Miller stated it is time the gaming industry should realizes concerns of illegal online sportsbooks is not in the regulated market’s best interest.
+Miller stated it is time the gaming industry should realize concerns of illegal online sportsbooks is not in the regulated market’s best interest.

 “This becomes especially difficult when mainstream publications continue to legitimize the dangerous illegal market, blurring the lines between legal, regulated sports betting and the predatory, unregulated offshore market.”